PavelDinh/CarManagement-WebAPI/README.md

 # CarManagement-WebAPI
-ASP.NET project with CRUD operations with demonstrating Many to Many Relationships in MSSQL using EF Core.
+Simple ASP.NET Web API project with CRUD operations and demonstrating Many to Many Relationships in MSSQL using EF Core.